 On that visit Mary confessed to me that she was convinced that she had been African American in a previous life.
 She told me some childhood stories where she stood up for the Black kids in school because she was one of them.

 Whatever the reasons or motivations she had, Mary Sawyer was outspoken and unfailing in her commitment to racial justice.
 I’ve already said what was most important when I wrote the following after her death:

 She is greatly missed by colleagues and students alike who were inspired by her passion for justice.
 She sought a collective movement as her home and might have joined Peoples Temple were it not for its collapse in 1978.
 She finally found her spiritual home among the Sisters of Saint Francis at Clare House.
 Rest in peace, dear Mary.

 Moore, Rebecca, Anthony B. Pinn, and Mary R. Sawyer, eds.
 2004.
 Peoples Temple and Black Religion in America.
-Bloomington, Ind.: Indiana University Press.
+Bloomington, Ind.: University of Indiana Press.

 “Mary Sawyer.
 Plaza of Heroines.”
 1996; updated 2015.

 (Editor’s note: Rebecca Moore is Professor Emerita of Religious Studies at San Diego State University, and has written and published extensively on Peoples Temple and Jonestown.
 Rebecca is also the co-manager of this website.
 Her other articles in this edition of the jonestown report are Dr. Hardat Sukhdeo: The Man Who Knew Too Little, Godwin’s Law and Jones’ Corollary, The Cult of Jim Jones, and Striking to the Marrow of Jonestown.
 She is also the author of a second remembrance, for clinical professor of psychology Chris Hatcher.
 Her full collection of articles on this site may be found here.
 She may be reached at email@example.com.)